3/19/15

 Why hot pink?
 I have no idea.

-Well, ever since I made that marshmallow cream frosting last weekend, it’s been jumping around in my head trying to get my attention and I finally figured out why.
+Ever since I made the Cookie Sandwiches with Marshmallow Buttercream last weekend, it’s been jumping around in my head trying to get my attention and I finally figured out why.
 It’s what I needed for the Sno Ball brownies!
 It’s the marshmallow layer and the icing filling all rolled up into one.

 ticktickticktickticktickCLICK